ucl-exoplanets/wayne/README.md

 ## Installation

 Wayne is a standalone program that should be ran in its own environement.
 It has not been tested with different package versions.
-I recomend reading up on either [virtualenvs](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) or [conda environments](https://conda.io/docs/using/envs.html).
+To avoid issues installing wayne, or the installation breaking other python programs, we recomend using either [virtualenvs](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) or [conda environments](https://conda.io/docs/using/envs.html).
+This will save you alot of headache.

+If you are using conda, create your environment

+    conda create -n wayne python=2

-First clone this repo
+Clone this repo

     git clone https://github.com/ucl-exoplanets/wayne.git

-Then move to the new directory, activate your virtual environment and install it
+Move to the new directory, activate your virtual environment and install it

     cd wayne
     python setup.py install